Checkmarx/JS-SCP/src/access-control/README.md

 When dealing with transactions, the number of transactions a single user or device can perform in a given period of time must be above the business requirements but low enough to prevent a user from performing a DoS type attack.

-It is important to note that using only the `referer` HTTP header is insufficient to validate authorization, and should only be used as a supplemental check.
+It is important to note that using only the `referer` HTTP header is insufficient to validate authorization and should only be used as a supplemental check.

 Regarding long authenticated sessions, the application should periodically re-evaluate the user's authorization to verify that the user's permissions have not changed.
-If the permissions have changed, log the user out and force them to re-authenticate.
+If permissions have changed, log the user out and force him to re-authenticate.

-User accounts should also have a way to audit them, in order to comply with safety procedures. (e.g. Disabling a user's account 30 days after the password's expiration date).
+Your application should implement account auditing in order to comply with safety procedures e.g. disable user accounts 30 days after password's expiration date.

-The application must also support the disabling of accounts and the termination of sessions when a user's authorization is revoked. (e.g. Role change, employment status, etc.).
+The application must also support the disabling of accounts and termination of sessions when a user's authorization is revoked. (e.g. Role change, employment status, etc.).

 When supporting external service accounts and accounts that support connections _from_ or _to_ external systems, these accounts must run on the lowest level of